DependableSystemsLab/TensorFI/README.md

 Alternatively, you can install TensorFI in a virutal environment as outlined below.

-### Using the install.sh script
+### Using the install Bash scripts

-The easiest way to install TensorFI is to use the provided install.sh script which will install the Anaconda package manager and the required dependencies, setting the appropriate paths.
+The easiest way to install TensorFI is to use the provided install-lib.sh and install-dep.sh scripts which will install the Anaconda package manager and the required dependencies, setting the appropriate paths.
+These do not directly install all packages to your existing environment; but create a virtual env and then installing required packages in that.
+This is so that you can deactivate it and return to your original environment at any time.

+First, execute the **install-lib.sh**.
+This installs Anaconda for creating your virtual environment to run any TensorFI programs.

+After the script executes, source your ~/.bashrc file so the path variables are updated to use Anaconda further.

+Next, execute the **install-dep.sh**.
+This creates an anaconda3 virtual environment called "tensorfi" and installs the other dependencies.

 ### Manual installation